clambin/traefik-simple-auth/README.md

         Comma-separated list of domains to allow access -expiry duration
-        How long a session remains valid (default 720h0m0s) -insecure
+        How long a session remains valid (default 720h0m0s) -prom string
-        Use insecure cookies
-  -prom string
         The address to listen on for Prometheus scrape requests (default ":9090") -provider string
         The OAuth2 provider to use (default "google") -secret string
-        Secret to use for authentication -session-cookie-name string
+        Secret to use for authentication (base64-encoded) -session-cookie-name string
         The cookie name to use for authentication (default "traefik-simple-auth") -users string